canadaprogrammer/introducing_swiftui/README.md

 1. With the Views group selected in the navigation pane, choose File > New > File, select Swift File from the iOS Templates sheet, and click next.
 2. Name the new file HexagonParameters.swift.
    1. You'll use this structure to define the shape of a hexagon.
-3. Inside the new file, create a structure called HexagonParameters.
+3. Inside the new file, create a structure called `HexagonParameters`.

-4. Define a Segment structure to hold the three points that represent one side of the hexagon; import CoreGraphics so you can use CPPoint.
+   1. Define a `Segment` structure to hold the three points, `line`, `curve`, and `control`, that represent one side of the hexagon; import `CoreGraphics` so you can use `CGPoint`.
       1. Each side starts where the previous ends,
       2. moves in a straight line to the first point,
       3. and then moves over the Bezier curve at the corner to the second point.
       4. The third point controls the shape of the curve.
-5. Create an array to hold segments.
+   2. Create an array to hold `segments`.
-6. Add data for the six segments, one for each side of the hexagon.
+   3. Add data for the six segments, one for each side of the hexagon.
       1. The values are stored as a fraction of a unit square having its origin in the upper left, with positive x to the right and positive y down.
-   2. Later, you'll use these fractions to find the acctual points of a hexagon with a given size.
+      2. Later, you'll use these fractions to find the actual points of a hexagon with a given size.
-7. Add an adjustment value that lets you tune the shape of the hexagon.
+   4. Add an adjustment value that lets you tune the shape of the hexagon.

    - ```swift
-      import Foundation
+      import CoreGraphics

       struct HexagonParameters {
           struct Segment {